 \section{Discussion}

 This work demonstrates an alternative approach to controlling robotic systems without using a simulator.
 Instead of relying on a sim-to-real strategy, the presented algorithm learns a control policy directly on the real robot.
 The algorithm relies on little prior knowledge, data, or modeling of the system.
 In fact, for the presented experiments on the hydraulic excavator and the soft arm, the learning algorithm was initialized in exactly the same way, with the only difference being the dimensions of the state and action spaces, and different normalization factors, as the state and action spaces have very different scales.
 By training the control policy solely with real robot data, we gain the additional benefit of not getting control policies biased on a potentially inaccurate simulator, an effect that is often observed in sim-to-real approaches.
-During online learning, if the model is biased, the control policy can exploit the model's errors, collecting new data that updates the model to correct the bias.
+During online training, if the model is biased, the control policy can exploit the model's errors, collecting new data that updates the model to correct the bias.

 The possibility to learn directly on the real robot was not possible due to the sample and computation efficiency of previous approaches.
 While model-based \ac{RL} methods are already shown to be more sample efficient than model-free methods, previous approaches like MBPO~\citep{Janner19WhenTrust}, Dreamer~\citep{Wu23DayDreamerWorld}, or TD-MPC~\citep{Hansen24TDMPC2Scalable} require massive rollouts in imagination to perform zeroth-order policy or trajectory optimization.
 On the contrary, we combine model-based \ac{RL} with differentiable \ac{RL} techniques, which allows us to perform first-order policy optimization with the learned model.
-As a result, we can perform online learning on the real robot with hours of data while keeping the computational overhead low.
+As a result, we can perform online training on the real robot with hours of data while keeping the computational overhead low.

-We justify the algorithm design with a theoretical analysis, which interprets the proposed algorithm as two online learning problems.
-The difference from standard online learning problems with i.i.d. data and loss gradients suggests the need for the proposed regularization techniques.
+We justify the algorithm design with a theoretical analysis, which interprets the proposed algorithm as two online optimization problems.
+The difference from standard online learning settings with i.i.d. data and loss gradients suggests the need for the proposed regularization techniques.